-Prepared by Francis Davey - 1 December 2009
+Prepared by Francis Davey (link to homepage), 1 December 2009

 This is an explanation and analysis of the "copyright infringement provisions" the Digital Economy Bill -- strictly speaking this means clauses 4 to 15 which amend the Communications Act 2003 to add new sections 124A to 124L, but I am also considering clauses 16 (definitions) and 17 (amendments to copyright law) as well.